Decision Forest: A Nonparametric Approach to Modeling Irrational Choice

-For the randomized tree sampling approach, we sample $K = 5000$ trees randomly from the uniform distribution over trees of depth up to $d$.
+For the heuristic column generation approach, we use $d$ as the depth limit for the top-down induction procedure (Algorithm~\ref{alg:TDI}).
+For the randomized tree sampling approach, we sample $K = 5000$ trees randomly from the uniform distribution over all balanced trees of depth $d$.
 For all three approaches, we do not use any warm-starting, and initialize each with an empty collection of trees.

 Table~\ref{table:synthetic_ECG} compares the average $L_1$ training error and the overall runtime for the heuristic column generation, the exact column generation and randomized tree sampling approaches; additionally, the table also reports the number of iterations for the two column generation approaches.
 In terms of runtime, we can see that while the exact column generation approach is manageable for smaller instances, it quickly becomes unmanageable when $N$, $M$ or $d$ become large; for example, even with $N = 6$, $M = 50$ and $d = 5$, the exact approach does not terminate within the 6 hour time limit.
 In contrast, the heuristic column generation approach requires no more than 3 minutes to run even in the largest case, while the randomized tree sampling approach requires no more than 6 seconds.